Members area

 Steering group

-• Veronica Kennedy, audiovestibular physician
+• Veronica Kennedy, Paediatric Audio-vestibular Physician

-• Ruth Crosby-Stewart, Teacher of the Deaf and educational audiologist
+• Ruth Crosby-Stewart, Teacher of the Deaf and Educational Audiologist

 • Sheila Lundberg, Teacher of the Deaf